Samsung/tizen-docs/docs/application/native/guides/text-input/stt.md

   - To stop the audio streaming and get the recognition result, use the `stt_stop_audio_streaming()` function.

     The audio streaming stops and the state is changed to `STT_STATE_PROCESSING`.
-When the recognition result has been processed, the result is sent in the recognition result callback and the state is changed back to `STT_STATE_READY`:
+When the recognition result has been processed, the result is sent in the recognition result callback, and the state is changed back to `STT_STATE_READY`:

     ```c
     void